skuill/ConcertBuddy/README.md

 * [ ] CI/CD (Configure pipeline to continuously build and deliver docker images to the server)
 * [ ] Configure system observability (opentelemetry): traces, logs and metrics
 * [ ] Set up a release policy, versioning
-* [ ] Creating a setlist for a playlist in a music service
+* [ ] Creating a playlist for a setlist in a music service
+* [ ] Read about inline mode
+* [ ] Think about polling or webhook.
+Make comparison.
+* [ ] Make SearchLyric async.
+* [ ] Move SetlistFM library to separeta solution and publish nuget package
+* [ ] Remove async from telegram messages validation.
+Move callback messages in case of error in another place.
+* [ ] Make SetlistFM tests as a unit, through a mock web client.
+Move integration tests to a separate project.

 ## Release Notes
+#### v0.0.2 (19.01.22):
+ * Fixed async task order in SearchArtistByMBID method.
+ * Rename methods with Async.
+ * Added some TODO comments.
 #### v0.0.1 (12.01.22):
  * Added MemoryCache when searching for artists by mbid to reduce API calls.
  * Fixed logs format with date and scope.